 One of the defining characteristics of Phillip Pullman’s His Dark Materials trilogy is the magical alternative world he created on the page – full of incredible places that have inspired wonder and intrigue amongst his devoted readers.

-So bringing this world to the screen was always going to be one of the trickiest challenges for the BBC1 TV adaptation (along with creating the characters’ daemons).
-And you might be surprised to learn that despite visiting many weird and wonderful places, an awful lot of the series was actually filmed indoors on purpose-built sets.
+So bringing this world to the screen was always going to be one of the trickiest challenges for the BBC One TV adaptation (along with creating the characters’ daemons).
+And you might be surprised to learn that despite visiting many weird and wonderful places, an awful lot of the series was actually filmed indoors on purpose-built sets – both in series one and series two.

 Speaking to RadioTimes.com, executive producer Jane Tranter explained why she had opted to shoot so much of the show indoors.